probe-lab/network-measurements/RFMs.md

 - Difference between actual DHT Routing Table and the _Perfect Routing Table_

 <a id="data-volume"></a>
-## RFM 20 | Data volume stored and file size distribution
+## RFM 20 | Data volume stored on IPFS and file size distribution

 * _Status:_ **brainstorm**
 * _DRI/Team:_